 - All individuals coming through the main entrance are screened for signs and/or symptoms of respiratory illness.
 Please be prepared to answer questions about symptoms, potential exposure to COVID-positive individuals, travel history and more.

 - Screeners are collecting necessary information such as your name and/or contact information.
 If you have an appointment at the hospital, please arrive early to give yourself time to go through the screening process.

 - All patients and visitors are reminded to please limit the amount of personal belongings being brought into the hospital.
 Please only bring what is necessary for your visit.

 Wearing a mask

-- Anyone entering the building will be required to wear a mask for the duration of their visit.
+- Anyone entering the building is required to wear a medical grade procedure/surgical mask for the duration of their visit.

 - You may be contacted ahead of your appointment to answer screening questions over the phone.